elucian/bee/syntax/keywords.md

 | raise    | Used in exception handler to propagate an error out of trial block
 | abort    | Force silent early interruption of trial block
 | retry    | Repeat a trial statement from the beginning
-| wait     | Suspend execution for a number of seconds
-| rest     | Suspend execution of main thread and wait for all coroutines to finish
 | yield    | Suspend one coroutine and give control to another routine
 | halt     | Create unrecoverable error and stop program
 | over     | End driver, library or component file.
 Dot suffix is mandatory.